elliotperviz/cmms/md/README.md

 In this tutorial, we focus on using Molecular Dynamics (MD) to measure observable properties at equilibrium.

-First, we present the general workflow / approach, which is useful to understand why we split the MD simulation into different steps.
+First, we present the general workflow / approach.
 Then, we follow step by step a practical example.

 ## General workflow for equilibrium measurements